 With a marketing funnel in place, you’re able to close more deals with less effort.
 For example, a new entrepreneur might buy lists on the Internet and then just hand them over to his salespeople.
 But an experienced marketer would take a more systematic approach.

 Methods of Inbound Marketing

-Instead of the old outbound marketing methods of buying ads, buying email lists, and hoping for leads (likely less than qualified leads), inbound marketing focuses on creating quality content that pulls people toward your company and product through delivering relevant content, where and when they need it the most.
+Instead of the old outbound marketing methods of buying ads, email lists, and hoping for leads (likely less than qualified leads), inbound marketing focuses on creating quality content that pulls people toward your brand by delivering relevant content as and when required.

 - By aligning the content you publish with your customer’s interests, you naturally attract inbound traffic that you can then convert, close, and delight over time.

 - By creating content specifically designed to appeal to your dream customers, inbound attract qualified prospects to your business and keep them coming back for more.

 The best part about inbound marketing is that it is not a paid form of advertising.
 What is the benefit of this?
 Your content lives on your site as long as you want it to.
 The difference between that and paid is that when you stop paying for ads with Google Adwords, Facebook ads, etc., your leads and website traffic also stop as well.
 That is not the case with inbound marketing.